 The Department of Biology at Hofstra University invites you to the Hofstra University Biology Seminar Series.
 The seminars are open to the public, and we encourage all members of the scientific community to attend, especially biology students.

-Seminars are held on Fridays at 3:30 p.m. in 310 C.V.
-Starr Hall.
-Refreshments are available at 3:15 pm.
+Seminars are held on Fridays at 3:30 p.m. in Room 210 C.V.
+Starr Hall (except where noted).
 Dr. Lisa Filippi (email) is the coordinator this semester.

 Information for Speakers

 We look forward to seeing you at Hofstra.